Marvel999/Leetcode_DSA_Questions_Solution/README.md

-# Leetcode_DSA_Questions_Solution
+# Leetcode_Solution_Topicwise
+<p align="center">
+  <img src="https://miro.medium.com/max/1050/1*Lur9rrJITsFRnuIYURYkSg.jpeg">
+</p>
 The repository contains solutions to various problems on the Leetcode.
 The code is merely a snippet (as solved on Leetcode) &amp; hence is not executable in a JAVA.
 The code written is purely original and completely my own.

-# GeeksforGeeks DS-algo.
-Topicwise Solutions
-<p align="center">
-  <img src="https://miro.medium.com/max/1050/1*Lur9rrJITsFRnuIYURYkSg.jpeg">
-</p>

 # Leetcode-Topicwise-Solutions